 Remember that you can save money on your membership in several different ways:

 - Group discounts for multiple members in the same company renewing or joining at the same time

-- Recommend-a-friend discount: if a new member joins by 31st January on your recommendation then they won’t have to pay the joining fee and you’ll get £5 off your membership fee for every member you sign up.
+- Recommend-a-friend discount: if a new or lapsed member joins by 31st January on your recommendation then your renewal will be at the existing rate, and they won’t have to pay the joining fee.

 Contact the ISTC office for information about these discounts.

 Fellows (FISTCs) and Members (MISTCs) are collectively known as Corporate Members and have voting rights on ISTC issues.